 Download this printable bulletin insert to spread the word about the International Day of Prayer for the Persecuted Church to your congregation.

-This downloadable PowerPoint will help you prepare your presentation and enable your audience to visualize the needs of persecuted Christians.
+This downloadable PowerPoint will help you prepare your presentation and enable your audience to visualize the needs of persecuted Christians in 12 key countries.